ROCm/amd_matrix_instruction_calculator/README.md

 * `--B-matrix` (or `-B`): Query information about the B input matrix
 * `--C-matrix` (or `-C`): Query information about the C input matrix
 * `--D-matrix` (or `-D`): Query information about the D output matrix
+* `--compression` (or `-k`): Query information about the compression indices for the A input matrix of a sparse matrix instruction

 ### Modifying the Queried Matrix
 Some matrix multiplication instructions in AMD accelerators have modifiers that change which input matrix entries are used by the Matrix Cores or AI Accelerators.